caltechlibrary/cait/README.md

 + CAIT_HTDOCS, where you want to write your static pages
 + CAIT_TEMPLATES, the templates to use (this defaults to template/defaults but you probably want custom templates for your site)

-The typical process would use _cait_ to export all your content and then run _genpages_ to generate your website content.
+The typical process would use _cait_ to export all your content and then run _cait-genpages_ to generate your website content.

 ```
     ./bin/cait archivesspace export # this takes a while
-    ./bin/genpages # this is faster
+    ./bin/cait-genpages # this is faster
 ```

 Assuming the default settings you'll see new webpages in your local *htdocs* directory.

-### _indexpages_
+### _cait-indexpages_

-This command creates [bleve](http://blevesearch.com) indexes for use by _servepages_.
+This command creates [bleve](http://blevesearch.com) indexes for use by _cait-servepages_.

-Current _indexpages_ operates on JSON content exported with _cait_.
+Current _cait-indexpages_ operates on JSON content exported with _cait_.
 It expects a specific directory structure with each individual JSON blob named after its numeric ID and the extension .json.
 E.g. htdocs/repositories/2/accession/1.json would correspond to accession id 1 for repository 2.

-_indexpages_ depends on four environment variables
+_cait-indexpages_ depends on four environment variables

 + CAIT_HTDOCS, the root directory where the JSON blobs and HTML files are saved
 + CAIT_BLEVE, the name of the Bleve index (created or maintained)

-### _servepages_
+### _cait-servepages_

-_servepages_ provides both a static web server as well as web search service.
+_cait-servepages_ provides both a static web server as well as web search service.

-Current _servepages_ uses the Bleve indexes created with _indexpages_.
+Current _cait-servepages_ uses the Bleve indexes created with _cait-indexpages_.
 It also uses the search page and results templates defined in CAIT_TEMPLATES.

 It uses the following environment variables